 The Rest state regenerates the prey's stamina and checks for the proximity of the hunter.
 If too close, it transitions to RunAway.
 When stamina has reached its maximum value, it transitions to the Wonder state.

 In the RunAwayState, the prey tries to escape the hunter, losing stamina until it is either caught or moves far enough away to transition to the Wonder State.
 The CaughtState triggers when the hunter moves within 10 units of the prey preventing further movement.
-This in turn leads to the DieState when the prey’s health drops to zero (caused by the hunters behaviour tree in its KillPrey state).
+This in turn leads to the DieState, when the prey’s health drops to zero (caused by the hunters behaviour tree in its KillPrey state).
 The WonderState allows random movement of the prey.
 If the hunter enters the safe zone (or the prey wanders within the safe zone of the hunter) RunAwayState is triggered.
 If preys’ stamina is zero RestState is triggered.

 Should the hunter catch the prey, CaughtState is triggered which causes the velocity and rotation of the prey to be set to zero.
 When the prey’s health reaches zero it will enter the DieState and respawn at a random position on the screen for the simulation to start over again.